besdar/google-photos-exif/README.md

 1. Visit https://takeout.google.com/
 2. Deselect all products and then tick `Google Photos`
 3. Click `All photo albums included`.
 4. Keep all of the date-based albums selected.
-Deselect any "Hangout: *" albums unless you specifically want to include images from chats.
+Deselect any "Hangout: \*" albums unless you specifically want to include images from chats.
 5. **Important**: If you have custom albums (ones with non-date names), deselect these because the images will already be referenced by the date-based albums.
 If you don't do this you will end up with duplicates.
 6. Click OK and move to the next step
 7. Select "Export once"
 8. Under "File type & size" I recommend increasing the file size to 50GB. **Important**: If your collection is larger than this (or you need to export it as multiple smaller archives) then you will need to **merge** the resultant folders together manually before using this tool.
 If you do this, be sure to merge the contents of any directories with the same name, rather than overwriting them.
 9. Click "Create Export", wait for a link to be sent by email and then download the zip file
 10. Extract the zip file into a directory.
 The path of this directory will be what we pass into the tool as the `inputDir`.

-## What inputs do I need to provide?

-The tool takes in three parameters:

-1. an `inputDir` directory path containing the extracted Google Takeout.
-Required.
-2. an `outputDir` directory path where processed files will be moved to.
-3. an `errorDir` directory path where images with bad EXIF data that fail to process will be moved to.
-4. a `mockProcess` boolean parameter which allows the script to run on your files without any modification.
-It can help you to be sure that everything is going well.

-The `inputDir` needs to be a single directory containing an _extracted_ zip from Google takeout.
-As described in the section above, it is important that the zip has been extracted into a directory (this tool doesn't extract zips for you) and that it is a single folder containing the whole Takeout (or if coming from multiple archives, that they have been properly merged together).

 ## Configuring supported file types

 In order to avoid touching files that are not photos or videos, this tool will only process files whose extensions are whitelisted in the configuration options.
 Any other files will be ignored and not included in the output.

 To customise which files are processed, edit the `src/config.ts` file to suit your needs.
 For each extension you can also configure whether or not to attempt to read/write EXIF metadata for that file type.

-## What does the tool do?

-The tool will do the following:
-1. Find all "media files" with one of the supported extensions (see "Configuring supported file types" above) from the (nested) `inputDir` folder structure.

-2. For each "media file":

-   a.
-Look for a corresponding sidecar JSON metadata file (see the section below for more on this) and if found, read the `photoTakenTime` field

-   b.
-Copy the media file to the output directory (if `outputDir` is present)

-   c.
-If the file supports EXIF (e.g. JPEG images), read the EXIF metadata and write the `DateTimeOriginal` and geo locations fields if it does not already have a value in this field

-   d.
-Update the file modification date to the `photoTakenTime` found in the JSON metadata or in EXIF metadata

-   e.
-If an error occurs whilst processing the file, copy it to the directory specified in the `errorDir` argument (if present), so that it can be inspected manually or removed

 ## How are media files matched to JSON sidecar files?